nikitsrj/gdg-istio/readme/telemetry.md

 2. Visualizing Metrics with Grafana
 3. Querying Metrics from Prometheus
 4. Generating a Service Graph
-5. Logging with Fluentd and visualizing via Kibana

 ### Distributed Tracing via Jaeger UI